mehrvarz/webcall-android/README.md

 # WebCall for Android

-[WebCall](https://github.com/mehrvarz/webcall) is a telephony server and a set of web applications for making and receiving calls based on WebRTC.
-WebCall let's you create low latency connections with very high audio quality (Opus 280kbps).
-You can add a video stream at any time during the call.
-And you can transfer files in both directions.
-All connections are encrypted and connect P2P.
+[WebCall](https://github.com/mehrvarz/webcall) is a telephony server and a set of web applications for making and receiving calls.
+It is based on WebRTC 1.0.
+WebCall let's you create low latency P2P connections with very high audio quality (Opus 280kbps).
+You can also add video streams at any time during the call.
+WebCall lets you transfer files in both directions.
+All connections are e2e encrypted.
+WebCall is selfcontaned.
 There is no use of 3rd party services.
-If you run your own WebCall server, you get the most private telephony solution there can be.
+If you run your own WebCall server, you will have a very private telephony solution.

 [WebCall for Android](https://timur.mobi/webcall/android) offers all of the functionality of the core package, as well as the extended listed below.
 [Download the APK here.](https://timur.mobi/webcall/android/#download)